 Most West German visitors did not enhance their knowledge of the history of the Holocaust during their stay in Israel.
-However, the 'Youth Travel to Israel' survey demonstrated that they improved their comprehension of Israel's history and increased their interest in Israeli political issues.111 The programmes of the various organisers provided visitors with opportunities to support the State of Israel in the present, upholding its right to exist.
+However, the 'Youth Travel to Israel' survey demonstrated that they improved their comprehension of Israel's history and increased their interest in Israeli political issues.
+The programmes of the various organisers provided visitors with opportunities to support the State of Israel in the present, upholding its right to exist.

-A core component of such opportunities was the work that volunteers undertook in kibbutzim - communities whose activity was mainly linked with agriculture.112 The kibbutzim were a reference point for Zionist discourse, which portrayed them as an ideal context for the education of young Israelis.113 Kibbutzim dated back to 1909.
+A core component of such opportunities was the work that volunteers undertook in kibbutzim - communities whose activity was mainly linked with agriculture.
+The kibbutzim were a reference point for Zionist discourse, which portrayed them as an ideal context for the education of young Israelis.
+Kibbutzim dated back to 1909.
 After Israel's foundation in 1948, however, they significantly expanded, attracting numerous Ashkenazi Jews from Eastern Europe.
-Young West Germans began to visit kibbutzim in the early 1960s: for instance, from 1961 onwards, Aktion Sühnezeichen volunteers visited kibbutzim such as Urim (near the Gaza Strip) and Bachan (in central Israel).114 Similarly, the activities of the International Union of Socialist Youth camp in Israel in 1965, in which the Falcons participated, entailed a visit to the kibbutz in Degania.115
+Young West Germans began to visit kibbutzim in the early 1960s: for instance, from 1961 onwards, Aktion Sühnezeichen volunteers visited kibbutzim such as Urim (near the Gaza Strip) and Bachan (in central Israel).
+Similarly, the activities of the International Union of Socialist Youth camp in Israel in 1965, in which the Falcons participated, entailed a visit to the kibbutz in Degania.

-Kibbutzim stays were aimed at and, according to existing autobiographical sources, were experienced as, tangible forms of socialising with Israelis.
+Kibbutzim stays aimed at and, according to existing autobiographical sources, were experienced as, tangible forms of socialising with Israelis.
 Reconciliation was enacted through the active participation of West German visitors in routine everyday activities.
 These included a share of the hard work, such as farm labour or helping clean the buildings.
-Quite tellingly, Schulz's diary entry for 5 May 1963 records her working at the henhouse at 5 o'clock in the morning in kibbutz Nir Eliyahu, north of Tel Aviv, where she stayed.
-While cleaning eggs, she discussed music with a kibbutznik.116 Community building between visitors and the Israeli Jews in the kibbutzim also transpired in the context of communal celebrations.
-These could be rituals linked to Israel's creation: Schulz recounted rituals during Israel's Independence Day, such as children dancing while she was observing them.117 However, from the outset the interaction with Jews living in the kibbutzim was not smooth for visiting Germans: Schulz narrated that she found it difficult to mingle with Israeli Jews there.118 Nevertheless, in the end, she noted warm relationships with many Jews
+Quite tellingly, Schulz's diary entry for 5 May 1963 records her working at the henhouse at 5 o' clock in the morning in kibbutz Nir Eliyahu, north of Tel Aviv, where she stayed.
+While cleaning eggs, she discussed music with a kibbutznik.
+Community building between visitors and the Israeli Jews in the kibbutzim also transpired in the context of communal celebrations.
+These could be rituals linked to Israel's creation: Schulz recounted rituals during Israel's Independence Day, such as children dancing while she was observing them.
+However, the interaction with Jews living in the kibbutzim was not smooth for visiting Germans from the outset: Schulz narrated

-113For a succinct account of the history of the kibbutzim, see M.E.
-Spiro, 'Utopia and its discontents: the kibbutz and its historical vicissitudes', American Anthropologist, 106, 3 (2004), 556-68.
+&lt;sup>112 For a succinct account of the history of the kibbutzim, see M. E. Spiro, 'Utopia and its discontents: the kibbutz and its historical vicissitudes', American Anthropologist, 106, 3 (2004), 556-68.

-114Böhme, op. cit., 138-40.
+&lt;sup>113 Böhme, op. cit., 138-40.

-115AAJB, SJD BV 20: IUSY Rundschreiben Nr.
+&lt;sup>114 AAJB, SJD BV 20: IUSY Rundschreiben Nr.
 6 (1965).

-116Schulz, op. cit., 210.
+&lt;sup>115 Schulz, op. cit., 210.

-118ibid., 205, 219.

-living in Nir Eliyahu.119 Schulz empathised with the initial reticence of the Jews in Nir Eliyahu to interact with her, as some had experienced very difficult situations in the past, implying that these were because of Germans.120
+that she found it difficult to mingle with Israeli Jews in the kibbutzim.
+Nevertheless, in the end, she noted warm relationships with many Jews living in Nir Eliyahu.
+Schulz empathised with the initial reticence of the Jews in Nir Eliyahu to interact with her, as some had experienced very difficult situations in the past, implying that these were because of Germans.